shivanshii736/GoodHood/README.md

 # GoodHood
-GoodHood is a Python + TKinter based web app that helps people discover and join local community service activities.
-Users can create events, find nearby volunteering opportunities, and collaborate with others in real time.
+\# GoodHood (Tkinter App)

+GoodHood is a Python desktop app built using Tkinter & SQLite.
+It allows users to:

+\- Create community service events - View all ongoing events - Store events locally using SQLite database

+This is a beginner-friendly team project for learning GUI development and Python collaboration using GitHub.

+\## How to run

+1\.
+Install Python (3.8+) 2.
+Install dependencies: pip install -r requirements.txt 3.
+Run: python main.py